nickredding/cordova-plugin-apple-watch-link/README.md

 ```
 #### Nonconforming user information transfer handling

 It is possible to use the ```WCSession``` interface directly for transfering user information to the counterpart.
-This will bypass the watchLink framework and these transfers will be detected as nonconforming and delivered to the user information handlers (if configured).
+This will bypass the watchLink framework and these transfers will be detected as nonconforming and delivered to the user information handler (if configured).

 Note that if you access the ```WCSession``` interface directly your code is responsible for error handling and ensuring that he counterpart app is available before sending messages.